 - Praised for: AI-powered root cause insights, automatic discovery, comprehensive observability

-- Criticized for: high cost and a challenging learning curve
+- Criticized for: high cost, learning curve

 Dynatrace vs Graylog